Are you wondering if you should sign up your child for a Teddy Eddie course?

 Teddy Eddie is:

-learning takes place in a playful manner in small groups, in cosy and colourful rooms
+learning takes place in a playful way, in small groups, in cosy, colourful classrooms

-the approach guarantees steady progress, smooth transition from level to level, and continuity of the learning progress
+the approach guarantees steady progress, a smooth transition from level to level, and continuity in the learning process

-the course meets the needs of children of different ages and at different levels of language ability
+the course meets the needs of children of different ages and at varying levels of language ability

-he programme includes an exceptionally wide vocabulary range (always introduced and practiced in full sentences); classes are conducted by qualified teachers under the constant supervision of methodology advisers
+the method includes an exceptionally wide vocabulary range (always introduced and practised in full sentences); classes are conducted by qualified teachers under the constant supervision of methodology advisers

-the support for parents includes a unique Parents’ Guide as well as ongoing information about the course in the form of open lessons, regular e-mails, meetings with parents and a reliable system of evaluation of child’s progress
+support for parents includes a unique Parents’ Guide as well as ongoing information about the course in the form of open lessons, regular emails, parents’ meetings and a reliable system for evaluating your child’s progress

-licensing rules guarantee a high standard of conducting courses and appropiate teachers’ training
+licensing rules guarantee a high standard of teaching and appropriate teacher training

-The materials contact with children’s sense of humour and make use of a child-friendly fairy-tale setting
+the materials appeal to children’s sense of humour and make use of child-friendly, storybook settings

-the unparalleled richness of course components and the language content allow for genuinely total ‚immersion’ in the foreign language
+the unparalleled richness of the language content allows genuine immersion in the foreign language

 Why learn English so early?

-– learning a foreign language develops learning strategies and has a positive influence on the mental development of a child
+– learning a foreign language develops learning strategies and has a positive influence on children’s cognitive development

-– language teaching to pre-primary aged children takes place in a playful manner, which is a pleasant experience for them and a way to learn effortlessly (which in later life is often difficult to achieve)
+– language teaching to preschool-aged children takes place in a playful way, which is a pleasant experience for them and enables them learn effortlessly (something which is often difficult to achieve later on)

-– children quickly accept quickly the fact that English is used for communication and, therefore, language learning isn’t artificial for them
+– children quickly accept the fact that English is a tool of communication

-– younger children are less embarrassed and intimidated than older students so they don’t feel self-conscious when they make mistakes as they try to communicate
+– younger children are less inhibited than older students so they don’t feel self-conscious when they make mistakes while attempting to communicate

-– children don’t get discouraged when they encounter unfamiliar words or phrases (unless they affect the main message of course).
+– children don’t get discouraged when they encounter unfamiliar words or phrases.
 They are quite accustomed to this situation, because they are still learning their mother tongue.
-It’s a compensation strategy the mastering of which doesn’t come easily for older students.

-– pre-primary aged children are still in the process of learning their native language, and learning two languages simultaneously (a mother tongue and a foreign language) is beneficial as it increases children’s language awareness and has a positive influence on the development of both brain hemispheres
+– preschool-aged children are still in the process of learning their native language, and learning two languages simultaneously (a mother tongue and a foreign language) is beneficial as it increases their language awareness and has a positive impact on the development of both brain hemispheres

-–the older a student is, the more difficult it is for him or her to acquire listening comprehension abilities.
-In contrast, pre-primary aged children get used to the sounds of a foreign language relatively quickly, and learn to understand spoken language effortlessly, e.g. teachers speaking in English to them
+– the older a student is, the more difficult it is for him or her to acquire listening comprehension skills.
+In contrast, preschool-aged children get used to the sounds of a foreign language relatively quickly, and learn to understand spoken language effortlessly

-– natural, developmental plasticity of children’s minds makes language acquisition more similar to learning their mother tongue
+– the natural developmental plasticity of children’s brains makes language acquisition more similar to learning their mother tongue

 The reality of foreign language teaching

-– thanks to the playful form of activities, children developa a very positive attitude to English which often becomes their favourite subject.
-This strengthens the internal motivation of children and ensures better results in their further language education.
+– thanks to the playful style of activities, children develop a very positive attitude to English, which often becomes their favourite subject.
+This strengthens their internal motivation and ensures better results in their further language education.

-– pre-primary aged children don’t have to worry yet about the educational system and the fact that a foreign language is also a cirricural subject at school, where grades are sometimes more important than skills.
-Because of that, it’s possible to set children purely communicative goals and allow them to learn in a more spontaneous and natural way.
+– preschool-aged children do not treat a foreign language as a school subject, and so it is possible to set children purely communicative goals and allow them to learn in a more spontaneous and natural way.

 About the course

-Each of the Books of the TEDDY EDDIE Programme has been scheduled for 60 meetings, lasting 35 to 45 minutes each.
+Each Book in the TEDDY EDDIE Method has been designed for 60 class meetings, lasting 35 to 45 minutes each.
 Classes are held twice a week.

-TEACHERS conducting classes undergo a strict recruitment process according to the guidelines of the Licenser.
-Their overall level of language competence, English pronunciation as well as their ability to work with children are subject to thorough examination.
+TEACHERS who conduct classes go through a strict recruitment process according to the guidelines of the Licenser.
+Their overall level of language competence, English pronunciation and, of course, their ability to work with children, are subject to thorough examination.

-Those selected receive a comprehensive training cycle, including selected aspects of foreign language teaching methodology, the specifics of working with pre-school children, and a thorough introduction to the TEDDY EDDIE method.
-They are also equipped with detailed instructions, procedures, lesson plans and supplementary materials that can enrich their lessons.
+Those selected are given comprehensive training, including selected aspects of foreign language teaching methodology, the specifics of working with preschool children, and a thorough introduction to the TEDDY EDDIE Method.
+They are also equipped with detailed instructions, procedures, lesson plans and supplementary materials to enrich their lessons.

-Classes are regularly supervised and discussed with the Programme Supervisor.
-Selected lessons are recorded and then viewed by methodology experts of the Licenser.
-These lessons are discussed according to a special STANDARD FOR TEDDY EDDIE METHOD, not only to provide the highest quality courses, but also to constantly develop teachers conducting these classes.
+Classes are regularly supervised and discussed with the Method Supervisor.
+Selected lessons are recorded and then viewed by the Licenser’s methodologists.
+These lessons are evaluated according to the TEDDY EDDIE METHOD STANDARD, not only to maintain the highest quality courses, but also to constantly develop the skills of the teachers conducting these classes.

-A very important aspect of the method is teacher’s ONGOING CONTACT WITH PARENTS.
+A very important aspect of the method is the teacher’s ONGOING CONTACT WITH PARENTS.

 Parents can expect:

-- regular verbal information about the progress of the whole group and/or individual child, provided after each class
+- regular verbal reports about the progress of a the whole group and/or their own child, provided after each class

-- weekly e-mails with information about the material covered and suggestions about how the new language can be revised with the child at home
+- weekly emails with information about the material covered and suggestions about how the new language can be revised with a their child at home

 - open classes at the end of each semester